Learning Not to Learn: Nature versus Nurture in Silico: Learning Not To Learn

 The two behavioral regimes are characterized by distinct recurrent dynamics of the trained LSTM agents.
 The two left-most columns of figure \ref{fig:bandit_hidden} display the policy entropy and hidden state statistics for a network trained on a $\sigma_l, \sigma_p$-combination associated with the regime in which learning is the optimal behavior.
 We differentiate between the case in which the deterministic arm is the better one ($\mu <0$) and the case in which the second arm should be preferred ($\mu > 0$).
 In both cases the agent first explores in order to identify the better arm.
 Moreover, the hidden dynamics appear to display two different attractors, which correspond to either of the arms being the better choice.
 The better arm can clearly be identified from the PCA-dimensionality reduced hidden state dynamics (bottom row of figure \ref{fig:bandit_hidden}).
 The two right-most columns of figure \ref{fig:bandit_hidden}, on the other hand, depict the same statistics for a network that was meta-trained on the regime in which the optimal strategy is not to learn.
 Indeed, the agent always chooses the deterministic arm, regardless of whether it is the better choice.
 Accordingly, the network dynamics seem to fall into a single attractor.
-We examined how these strategies evolve over the course of meta-training and find that there are two phases: After an initial period of universal random behavior across all conditions, the distinct behavioral regimes emerge (supplementary figure \ref{fig:bandit_learn_not_to}).
-We note that this observation may be partially caused by the linear annealing of the entropy regularization coefficient in the actor-critic objective which we found to be crucial in training the networks.
+We examined how these strategies evolve over the course of meta-training and find that there are two phases: After an initial period of universal random behavior across all conditions, the distinct behavioral regimes emerge (supplementary figure).
+We note that this observation may be partially caused by the linear annealing of the entropy regularization coefficient in the actor-critic objective which we found to be important in training the networks.
 In summary, we observe that the meta-learned strategy shows a highly nonlinear, partially discontinuous dependence on task parameters.
 In transition regions between strategies, we find local maxima in the reward landscape that correspond to different learning strategies.
 In the simple bandit setting, these local maxima correspond to a learning and a non-learning strategy, respectively, hence providing a minimal model for a sharp nature-nurture trade-off.
-Next, we investigate whether these insights generalize to more complex domains by studying spatial reasoning.
+Next, we investigate whether these insights generalize to more complex domains.